BedrockStreaming/KafkaBundle/README.md

 You can choose to set only one topic by consumer.

 In the Kafka Model, messages are consumed from topics partitioned and stored on brokers.
-It means that for a consumer you will have to specify the brokers and topics in the configuration.
+This means that for a consumer you will have to specify the brokers and topics in the configuration.

 To consume messages, you will have to use the `consume` method to consume a message:
 ```php